 What happens after I apply?

 Once you complete your FAFSA, it will be processed and you will receive a Student Aid Report (SAR).
-The results of your FAFSA will be electronically sent to the Office of Student Financial Services.
+The results of your FAFSA will be electronically sent to the Financial Aid Department.
 The FAFSA will be reviewed and a Financial Aid Award Letter will be prepared and mailed to the student describing all of the eligible financial aid sources.

 Whom do I call if I do not receive my SAR?